vickimzhang/vmzhang-academic/content/cv/teaching.md

 * Duties included: preparing and running tutorials; assisting students with course material; marking assignments, midterm and final examinations; and meeting with the instructor and other teaching assistants on a weekly basis.
 * Affected by university closure due to COVID-19 pandemic.

+**Sessional Instructional Assistant, BIO205H5 (Ecology)**, UTM | Sep-Dec 2019

+* Teach two weekly laboratory sections.
+* Duties include: preparing and running both indoor and field practicals; marking assignments, midterm and final examinations; invigilating examinations; and meeting with the professor other teaching assistants on a weekly basis.